wiet-industries/notarial-blockchain/src/main/java/logic/README.md

     -ValueToAdd

 <h3> Implementation </h3>
-<h4>Design pattern used: <b>Factory</b></h4>
+<h4>Design pattern used: <b>Adapter</b></h4>
-Since every transaction extends AbstractTransaction, our Factory always return AbstractTransaction object.
+Adapter is used to convert from json interface to object represesntations of each transaction.
 <br><br>

 UML Diagram